MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryinformationtoken.md

 ## -remarks

 The <b>NtQueryInformationToken</b> routine can be used by a file system or file system filter driver to determine the <a href="/windows-hardware/drivers/ddi/ntifs/ns-ntifs-_sid">SID</a> of the caller that initiated the request during <a href="/windows-hardware/drivers/ifs/irp-mj-create">IRP_MJ_CREATE</a> processing.
 If <b>TokenUser</b> is specified for the <i>TokenInformationClass</i> parameter passed to <b>NtQueryInformationToken</b>, a <a href="/windows-hardware/drivers/ddi/ntifs/ns-ntifs-_token_user">TOKEN_USER</a> structure is returned in the buffer pointed to by the <i>TokenInformation</i> parameter.
 This returned buffer contains an <a href="/windows-hardware/drivers/ddi/ntifs/ns-ntifs-_sid_and_attributes">SID_AND_ATTRIBUTES</a> structure with the user <b>SID</b>.

+Due to the nature of token's properties such as token user, token primary group, privileges, et al, where their contents can vary on each token, <i>ReturnLength</i> is not optional.
+This is due to the fact that
+SID is a variable-length structure whereas a specific privilege can exist in a token but not in another (the privilege count can be different for each token).
+It's the caller's responsibility to query the necessary required length size in order to allocate memory to accommodate the requested token information before doing a "real" query.
+With that being said, it's also the caller's responsibility to provide a valid variable that is writable and must not be NULL!
+On a NULL case scenario, the function raises an access violation exception.

 For more information about security and access control, see the documentation on these topics in the Windows SDK.